raspberrypi/documentation/hardware/raspberrypi/bcm2835/README.md

 # BCM2835

-The Broadcom chip used in the Raspberry Pi Model A and Model B
+The Broadcom chip used in the Raspberry Pi Model A, B and B+

 Please refer to: